 Third, eliminating time-consuming toolmaking and fabrication operations accelerates both product development and production, reducing time to market.
 The complex fuel injector head used in the latest Ariane 6 rocket is additively manufactured as a single piece of nickel-based alloy.
 Previous iterations of this part were welded together from 248 individually machined components.

 Finally, AM can simplify the maintenance and support of products in the field, reducing the need for spare-parts inventories by enabling on-demand production of items from digital files.
-Carmaker Mercedes-Benz, for example, now uses AM to produce spare parts for its
+Carmaker Mercedes-Benz, for example, now uses AM to produce spare parts for its classic vehicles.

 The race is on